-11.1 Islet transplants, 1 April 2009 - 31 March 2018
+11.1 Islet transplants, 1 April 2009 - 31 March 2019

 Figure 11.1 shows the total number of islet transplants performed in the last ten financial years, by type of donor.
 There was a significant increase in 2011/12 from 13 to 30 transplants a year, following the introduction of the national Pancreas Allocation Scheme in 2010.
 This provided islet patients with equal access to donated pancreases for the first time.
-Since 2011/12, the number of islet transplants increased to 34 transplants in 2016/17, although only 26 transplants were performed in the last financial year.
+Since 2011/12, the number of islet transplants increased to 34 transplants in 2016/17, although this has fallen in the last couple of years and 28 were performed in the last financial year.

-Figure 11.2 shows the total number of islet transplants performed in 2017/18, by centre and type of donor.
+Figure 11.2 shows the total number of islet transplants performed in 2018/19, by centre and type of donor.
 The same information is presented in Figure 11.3 but this shows the proportion of DBD and DCD transplants performed at each centre.
-Edinburgh performed the most islet transplants in 2017/18 (13), followed by Oxford and Manchester (6).
-Edinburgh and Manchester were the only centres who performed DCD transplants as well as DBD transplants.
-Royal Free, Bristol and Newcastle did not perform any islet transplants in 2017/18.
+Edinburgh performed the most islet transplants in 2018/19 (10), followed by Manchester (eight).
+Manchester was the only centre to perform DCD transplants as well as DBD transplants.
+Royal Free and Bristol did not perform any islet transplants in 2018/19.

 Figure 11.4 shows the total number of islet transplants performed in last ten years, by centre and type of donor.
-Oxford and Newcastle have consistently performed a number of islet transplants each year, while Edinburgh has increased their transplant activity in the last four years.
-Bristol has performed very few transplants over the ten year period.
+Oxford and Manchester have consistently performed a number of islet transplants each year, with Manchester increasing their transplant activity in the last two years Edinburgh have consistency performed the most transplants each year in the last eight years.
+Bristol has performed very few transplants over the ten year period, and Royal Free have performed no islet transplant in the last three years.

-11.2 Demographic characteristics, 1 April 2017 - 31 March 2018
+11.2 Demographic characteristics, 1 April 2018 - 31 March 2019

-The sex and age group of patients that received an islet transplant in 2017/18 are shown by centre in Figures 11.5 and 11.6 respectively.
+The sex and age group of patients that received an islet transplant in 2018/19 are shown by centre in Figures 11.5 and 11.6 respectively.
 Note that all percentages quoted are based only on data where relevant information was available.
-Overall, 26 patients were transplanted on the islet transplant list, the median age was 54.5 years and the majority were female 16 (62%).
+Overall, 28 patients were transplanted on the islet transplant list, the median age was 53 years and the majority were female 15 (54%).